Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 What’s on in Catalonia in May

-Admire local street art at Gargar Festival (3rd-5th May)
+Admire local street art at Gargar Festival (1st-4th May)

 Do the words art, music, craft beer, expositions, and food trucks sound appealing to you?

-Then head to Penelles on May 3rd, 4th and 5th to enjoy the Gargar Festival.
-During the festival, more than 900 m2 of walls are painted by local artists in this small village in Western Catalonia.
-This is some of last year’s artwork.
+Then head to Penelles on May 1st, to 4th to enjoy the Gargar Festival.
+During the festival, local artists paint more than 900 m2 of walls in this small village in Western Catalonia.
+Here is some of last year’s artwork.

 Pedro Podre.
 GarGar Festival 2023.
 Penelles, Spain. (photo © Lluis Olive-Bulbena)